Keyboard shortcuts

 .await?;

-// Access preloaded posts — no additional query
+// Access preloaded posts — .get() is not async, so no query happens

 let posts: &[Post] = user.posts.get();